Subscribe To This Site

 Here are some ideas for incorporating turmeric into your diet:

-You can make tea from turmeric by simmering a teaspoon of the powder in about four cups of boiling water for about 10 minutes.
+-You can make tea from turmeric by simmering a teaspoon of the powder in about four cups of boiling water for about 10 minutes.
 Strain the tea and sweeten if desired.
 (There are also commercial turmeric teas available, if you prefer.)
 Some ginger root may be added for additional benefits.

-Add turmeric to egg salad, deviled eggs and macaroni salads.
+-Add turmeric to egg salad, deviled eggs and macaroni salads.

 Click here for a recipe for Lentil Soup that includes turmeric spice.

-Click here for a recipe for Vegetarian Chili.
+-Click here for a recipe for Chili.

-Turmeric spice is a good seasoning for steamed cauliflower with a bit of oil and salt.
+-Turmeric spice is a good seasoning for steamed cauliflower with a bit of oil and salt.

-Look for some Indonesian and Indian brown rice dishes that include turmeric spice or curry powder.
+-Look for some Indonesian and Indian brown rice dishes that include turmeric spice or curry powder.
 (If they call for curry powder, you can add some extra turmeric.)

-Add turmeric spice to your meatloaf or Sloppy Joes.
+-Add turmeric spice to your meatloaf or Sloppy Joes.

 Be creative!